emberjs/ember.js/CONTRIBUTING.md

 1. Fork the repo.

 2. Run the tests.
-We only take pull requests with passing tests, and it's great to know that you have a clean slate: `npm install && bower install && npm test`.
+We only take pull requests with passing tests, and it's great to know that you have a clean slate: `yarn install && bower install && yarn test`.
-(To see tests in the browser, run `npm start` and open `http://localhost:4200/tests/index.html`.)
+(To see tests in the browser, run `yarn start` and open `http://localhost:4200/tests/index.html`.)

 3. Add a test for your change.
 Only refactoring and documentation changes require no new tests.
 If you are adding functionality or fixing a bug, we need